"All Things Work Together for Good" - 3 Important Truths in Romans 8:28

 Romans 8:28 is one of the most memorized and quoted verses in the New Testament: “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”
 This Scripture brings comfort, direction, and hope to Christians every day.
 Sadly, it’s also one of the most misquoted and misunderstood verses in the Bible.
 Therefore, I’d like to share three things about this popular verse you may never have noticed.

 First, Romans 8:28 includes Loving God and Being Called to His Purpose

-To understand the truth of Romans 8:28, we can’t just quote the part of the verse we like: “And we know that in all things God works for the good...” and skip the rest, “of those who love him, who have been called according to his purpose.”
+To understand the truth of this scripture quote, we can’t just quote the part of the verse we like: “And we know that in all things God works for the good...” and skip the rest, “of those who love him, who have been called according to his purpose.”

 Romans 8:28 is a promise for believers.
 Real believers.
 Those who are living for Christ.
 Not those who claim to believe in God but are living like the devil.